Randomly assigning leads via Zapier

 Lead assignment in Close is a great way to establish ownership of leads for your team to ensure that no lead slips through the cracks.
-In some cases, you'll have a defined set of criteria for lead assignment.
-If you don't, randomly distributing leads to users is a quick and easy way to get up and running.
+Sometimes, you'll have a defined set of criteria for Lead assignment.
+If you don't, randomly distributing Leads to users is a quick and easy way to get up and running.

 To set up this zap, you'll need to have the following:

 - A Zapier account that allows for multi-step Zaps